VeroniqueSoleil/VeroniqueSoleil.github.io/_data/2016/08/04/OurStoryEnglishVersion2.md

 When we finally saw the real USA, we realized that there is a huge gap between our imagination and the reality.

-Thus, we have learn the lesson: to study a culture, the best way is to experience it in its motherland.
+Thus, we have learned the lesson: to study a culture, the best way is to experience it in its motherland.

 Similar to our past, you may have a Chinese dream.